simon-frank/SSL_MIA/README.md

 Self-Supervised Learning for Medical Image Analysis

-In the following a quick overview over the content of the files:
+In the following a quick overview over the content of the files/directories:

 - train.py: pretraining the model with the dataset specificied in the config using the Barlow Twin Method
 - evaluation.py: evaluating the pre-trained features